Hanson-6/North_Polar/docs/README.md

 ## Future
 2025-08-19: We have decided to further develop a more precise semantic segmentation model, where each training image will contain two labels: background areas labeled as 0 and urban areas labeled as 1.

-This system can be extended to enable real-time monitoring of buildings in the Arctic region, with automated dataset generation.
-It has the potential to advance the current capabilities of remote sensing satellites in Arctic applications.
+2025-08-25: Third version of annotation tool is developing, with automated dataset cleaning pipeline.